-Waukesha Police Officer Jason Trimborn says he did what any other officer would have done when he was dispatched to a medical emergency for a 36-year-old man who was without a pulse and not breathing during a medical emergency.
+Waukesha Police Officer Jason Trimborn says he did what any other officer would have done when he was dispatched to a medical emergency for a 36-year-old man who was

 “Situations like this, so much of what we do is react. … It was just me reacting to the situation,” Trimborn said.
 “The fact that it turned out the way it did is a testament to the high level of training and professionalism that is exhibited at our department – and that is from the top down.